petit-kit/scope/README.md

 Get a property value.

 #### `set(key: string, value: any, noReflect?: boolean)`
 Set a property value and trigger re-render.
+The value can be a function that receives the previous value.

 #### `$(selector: string, context?: HTMLElement)`
 Query elements within the component.